dgrubb/TofuDoorbell/README.md

 # TofuDoorbell

-A simple Python application for a Raspberry Pi to play an MP3 sample when it detects that a soor has been opened.
+A simple Python application for a Raspberry Pi to play an MP3 sample when it detects that a door has been opened.

 ## Hardware